davida26/davida26.github.io/_posts/2016-08-07-working-with-ruby.markdown

 ---
 layout: post
-title: Working with the Ruby Programming Language
+title: 22 Ruby Programming Language Examples
 category: Ruby
 description: Ruby is an open source language focused on simplicity.
 It provides syntax that is easy to read and compose.
-Ideal for web development using the Ruby on Rails web framework.
+22 Ruby Examples to cover everything you need to get started with Ruby.
 ---

 # Getting Started